abelardopardo/ontask_b/docs_src/Using/index.rst

 The *actions out* that are used to send emails can be *scheduled* to execute at some point in the future.
-The *Schedule* operation in these actions opens a dialogue like the one shown in the following figure:
+The *Schedule* operation in these actions opens a dialog like the one shown in the following figure:

 .. figure:: ../scaptures/schedule_action_email.png
    :align: center

-The action (sending the emails with the personalised text) is executed at the selected time.
+The action (sending the emails with the personalized text) is executed at the selected time.
 This functionality requires the server to be configured to check the list of pending tasks and execute them at the appropriate time (see :ref:`scheduling_tasks`)